How it works

 Bridging the gap between group and home

-A common issue in men’s behaviour change groups is learning retention – specifically, the skills & tools learned in the group being remembered and utilised outside the sessions.
+A common issue identified in programmes is learning retention.
+Specifically, the skills & tools learned in the group being remembered and utilised outside the sessions.
 Ake provides content that recaps the skills and topics covered during the programme and provides facilitators with the ability to follow up with participants through the app.

-By minimising downtime between programme sessions, Ake helps programme staff keep up the pressure on disrupting abusive behaviours by providing access to forward-thinking, digestible content such as articles, challenges, worksheets, safety tips and more.
+By minimising downtime between sessions, Ake helps programme staff keep up the pressure on disrupting abusive behaviours by providing their service users access to forward-thinking, digestible content such as articles, challenges, worksheets, safety tips and more.

 Developed from 40+ years of family violence intervention work